 - Dana Burde of New York University followed on with a reminder that this is precisely what INEE’s Journal on Education in Emergencies aims to do.

 As someone who has been championing more and different types of education research in international development for over a decade, this was all pretty heady stuff.
 Several speakers also echoed some concerns that resonated with my experience to date in international development—for example, where are the cost-effectiveness analyses?
 Where are our tried and true methods for scaling up?
 And where are our methods for testing them?
 A randomized controlled trial (RCT), as others have pointed out, is a very expensive sample of one, specific to one context and time until it can be put together with a batch of similarly designed and executed RCTs.
 By definition, most of our education work in crisis and conflict is highly context-specific, and relatively small-scale; and even setting aside 10% of all emergency education resources for research will not fund many rigorous RCTs.
 At its upcoming board meeting, staff will recommend that GPE devote 5% of its resources—about US$ 100 million annually—to knowledge and good practice and some portion of that to countries in conflict and crisis.
 Are we ready with substantial proposals for research beyond RCTs ?

-Colette Chabbott joined the USAID ECCN Support Team this month as Senior Researcher.
+Colette Chabbott joined the ECCN Support Team this month as senior researcher.